Asia taken aback by Wall St swoon, pins hopes on China

 Argentina defaulted on its debt for the second time in 12 years, while shares in Portugal's Banco Espirito Santo plunged 42 percent after the bank posted a 3.6 billion euro loss.

-Some blamed data showing that U.S. labor costs recorded their biggest gain in more than 5-1/2 years for stoking speculation the Federal Reserve could raise interest rates sooner than previously thought. <TOP/CEN>
+Some blamed data showing that U.S. labour costs recorded their biggest gain in more than 5-1/2 years for stoking speculation the Federal Reserve could raise interest rates sooner than previously thought.

 Likewise, yields on two-year Treasury paper dropped back to 53 basis points having been as high as 59 basis points on Wednesday.